Dxyk/Angular-Udemy/Section 23 Deploying an Angular App/README.md

    5. Do not override the existing HTML file
 4. `firebase deploy` - Deploy the firebase project
    1. This will return a URL that is hosting the application

+### Lesson 343 - Server Routing vs Browser Routing

+When deploying an Angular app, it's important to make sure the hosting server (like S3) is configured to always serve the index.html file.
+This is so that the server can redirect the route to Angular so it doesn't throw 404s because the server cannot find the route.